BATMAN V SUPERMAN: DAWN OF JUSTICE

-Zack Snyder did fairly well with Man of Steel (2013), which received a mixed audience and critical response with many switching off due to an entire second half that was taken up by copious quantities of mass destruction as Superman levelled most of Metropolis.
+Zack Snyders Man of Steel (2013) received a mixed audience and critical response with many switching off due to an entire second half that was taken up by copious quantities of mass destruction as Superman levelled most of Metropolis.
 The film was nevertheless a major box-office success.
 Within days of its opening, Snyder and Warner Brothers announced their follow-up would be Batman V Superman.
 This is perhaps THE biggest headline act that any film attempting to do the superhero continuity crossover thing could come up with.
 A few months later, the subtitle Dawn of Justice was tacked on where Warners were clearly letting it be known that they were entering into the superhero shared universe stakes and doing an Avengers of their own, which would meet up in Justice League (2017).
-This was followed by an individual Wonder Woman (2017), announced Aquaman (2018), Cyborg and The Flash films and two solo Ben Affleck Batman films being shot/planned as Dawn of Justice goes into release, as well as Suicide Squad (2016) that features an appearance from Ben Affleck as Batman.
+Batman V Superman was followed by Suicide Squad (2016) that features an appearance from Ben Affleck as Batman, Wonder Woman (2017), while Aquaman (2018), Cyborg and The Flash films and two solo Ben Affleck Batman films are being shot/planned as Dawn of Justice goes into release.

 Of course, this is an immensely risky strategy for DC.
 Marvel started with what was no more than a post-credits cameo in Iron Man and spread it out over five other films, each based around individual characters, before merging them in The Avengers.
 It was a risk that worked.
 DC on the other hand are attempting to leapfrog the process and begin with the equivalent of The Avengers after only a single preceding film in this shared universe.
 The risk is that if the gambit fails and Dawn of Justice flops miserably, then the rest of DCs cinematic universe is standing on shaky ground.
 The expectation heaped upon Batman V Superman: Dawn of Justice is massive.
 So how does it measure up?